FaisalSWEN/C-Language/README.md

 The repository is organized into the following sections:

-1. **Basics**: Fundamental concepts of C, including syntax, data types, and control structures.
+1. **Basics**: Fundamental concepts of C, including syntax, data types (including entry into pointers), and control structures.
-2. **Intermediate**: Topics like pointers, memory management, and file handling.
+2. **Intermediate**: Topics like advance pointers, memory management, and file handling.
 3. **Advanced**: Advanced concepts such as multithreading, networking, and system programming.
 4. **Frameworks**: Exploration of popular C frameworks and libraries.
 5. **Projects**: Hands-on projects to apply what I've learned.